MicrosoftDocs/mesh-docs/mesh/Includes/download-apps.md

 ## Microsoft Mesh app in Teams

 > [!IMPORTANT]
-> Currently, this is only available to organizations in the [Mesh TAP](../develop/mesh-tap-participants.md).
+> Currently, this is only available to organizations in [Mesh TAP](../develop/mesh-tap-participants.md).

 The Mesh application will soon be available as an app in Microsoft Teams, allowing users to access Mesh events and custom immersive experiences without having to download the Mesh app for Windows.